 Originally published by The Progressive on September 28, 2017

+But therein lies the opportunity.
+With solar panels and battery backups, every one of those hospitals could be energy self-sufficient.
+Throughout the U.S. such technology is now being applied at medical facilities, data processing and storage facilities, and other critical units.
 According to Mark Sommer, a California-based energy expert, Puerto Rico could safeguard such critical facilities and far more quickly restore its power by letting go of the old paradigm of central-generated and distributed electricity, and moving instead to a decentralized network of green-based micro-grids.